Fisherkingz/TorrentCreator/README.md

 - Optional tags, Album ID, Category ID and NSFW marking are supported.
 - Upload files one at a time.
 - Output is **BBCode Full only**.
-- A file named like `MyVideo_HamsterImg_BBCode_Full.txt` is written after a successful upload.
+- A file named like `MyVideo_Imagehost_BBCode_Full.txt` is written after a successful upload.

 ## Privacy mode